About King Post Retaining Walls

 King Post Wall Installation

-The installation of king post walls involves drilling a hole with a high-powered CFA, large diameter or mini piling rig and then filling it with concrete and installing an H beam.
-This allows concrete prestressed panels to be inserted between the webs of the H sections, which after excavation results in the finished embedded retaining wall.
-King post walls may be used for different retention applications and heights in different ground conditions, including rock.
+The installation of king post walls involves drilling a bore hole with a high-powered continuous flight auger (CFA), large diameter or restricted access piling rig and then filling it with concrete and installing an H beam, Universal Columns (UC’s), CFA piles or SFA piles.
+This allows concrete prestressed panels or sleepers to be inserted between the webs of the H sections.
+They may be driven directly into the ground, depending on soil conditions.
+The surrounding earth is then excavated to leave the finished, embedded retaining structure.

 For a visual explanation of the installation of king post walls, watch our video: